 You Have Different Schedules

 One of the easiest ways to tell if moving out of your parent's house is the right move is to look at your schedules.
 If you are a night owl and they are early risers, it is going to cause conflict the longer it goes on – and you are most definitely going to draw the short end of the stick in the negotiations because your name isn't listed on the mortgage.
+If this sounds like you, then my friend it's time to move out.

 You Have No Privacy